 The constant design changes make it really difficult to select an all-time favourite class, but I think that overall I enjoyed the Paladin Tank, the Druid Healer and Mages in general most of all.
 I liked Hunters in Cataclysm.
 I think that Focus was the right thing to do and pets also behaved a lot smarter.
-I never really cared for Shaman or Rogues.
-Somehow they never really "clicked" for me.
+I never really cared for Shamans or Rogues.
+Somehow they never really "clicked" with me.
 My Undead Rogue was more or less my departing project.
 I wanted to experience the revamped old world content and he hit the level cap shortly before I quit the game.
 I have to say that although the leveling speed was ridiculously fast (even without any kind of XP-bonus) the questing experience was generally rather pleasant.
 The progress through the Forsaken lands felt truly amazing with lots of exciting and hilarious quests.

 My plethora of characters was scattered across multiple servers.
 I have a professional interest in psychology and linguistics and I wanted to experience the differences among the player base on different servers.
 Therefore, I had characters on several EU-servers (English, French, German and Spanish).
 I have to admit that my Spanish is rudimentary at best which did not really help my plan to observe player behaviour.
 However, I feel safe to say that the atmosphere on the Horde side of at least one Spanish-speaking realm seemed to be quite relaxed.
-The biggest surprise for me were the two French servers.
+The biggest surprises for me were the two French servers.
 The people there were extremely polite and very helpful.
 A common question in trade chat was: "I am sorry to bother you all, but could a Jewelcrafter [insert other profession here] please link their profession.
 Thank you."
 If someone tried selling a BoP item on trade he was kindly reminded that this was not possible.
 Compare the usual: "ffs, u cant sell bop u noob".
 Being a stranger on a French realm was among the most positive experiences I have had in my entire time on Azeroth.
 The German servers, in contrast, are very, very frustrating.
 They butcher the English language and their own language in ways that are beyond good and evil.
 There is a term for this phenomenon called Denglisch where an English word is morphologically adjusted and integrated into the German syntax.
-(This could almost cause eye-cancer; I'm sure of it!)
+(This could almost cause eye cancer; I'm sure of it!)
 The atmosphere on those servers was also highly toxic and very unforgiving.
 Try selling a BoP item there, I dare you!
 I am more than certain that one can find pleasant people on German realms, too.
 I just have not met that many.

 Now the (supposedly) English-speaking servers are a whole other issue.
 It is obvious that anyone who is not French, German or Spanish (-speaking), but wants to play on a European server will choose one labelled as 'English'.
 That does, however, not mean that this person has even a basic command of the English language as such.
 Most of the time this did not pose any problems and I guess that those people are a small minority.
 Things will become interesting when one realm is chosen as the "unofficial" server for people from that region.
 I was lucky enough to experience this twice.
 One server was populated by lots of Turkish-speaking people, many of whom either did not understand English or simply refused to communicate in English.
 This made grouping very problematic.
 At least before the Dungeon Finder it was possible to manually select ones comrades in arms.
 After that it became increasingly difficult to form pre-made groups (not counting Rent-a-Tank) and on many occasions I would join a dungeon group via the Dungeon Finder and find two or three of the participants talking in a language other than English.
 I would then politely remind them to please communicate in English but, alas, I was mostly ignored.
 Seeing this, I would immediately add those people to my Ignore List.
 The old World of Warcraft website actually had a passage that explicitly stated that the server language was binding for all public communication on that realm.
 This page, however, cannot be found on the new Battle.net website.
 With the Dungeon Finder dungeons not being on the world server, but on an instance server, it would not matter anyway.
 I encountered the other example of an "unofficial" server when I joined Gevlon's Undergeared project on his home realm EU-Arathor, which had a very large population of Hungarian players.

 I already mentioned the Undergeared project.
 I wanted to take this up in this post because it certainly was one of the most memorable experiences for me.
 The project had many haters right from the start which might also have to do with its highly controversial leader.
 Nevertheless, the atmosphere while raiding was very relaxed and highly professional.
 The set-up was always unstable because we had to take whoever was online that evening.
-There were at least three people in the Icecrown Citadel runs who had never been in there before – one of whom has never even raided before and we managed to defeat the "unbeatable" Festergut with this group.
+There were at least three people in the Icecrown Citadel runs who had never been in there before – one of whom has never even raided before and we managed to defeat the "unbeatable" Festergut with that group.
 This project could have gone a long way and I felt rather sad when it came to a sudden end.

 Despite my dislike for PvP there was a time when I was a member of a 2v2 Arena Team with a very good in-game friend.
 He was in fact a very mature teenager – quite a surprise for me when I found that out.
-I suck so bad at PvP it is almost criminal and I should really feel ashamed basically having been boosted by him.
+I suck so bad at PvP it's almost criminal and I should really feel ashamed basically having been boosted by him.
 One night we were teamed against two Rogues and unsurprisingly I died after about 20 seconds.
 How my Mage friend managed to defeat those two Rogues on his own is beyond me.
 That was truly amazing!
 Other times we did some Battlegrounds together with some more friends and non-guildies which was also fun, but I never really enjoyed it that much – it was more the social aspect of it that I liked.

 The reasons why I no longer enjoy World of Warcraft are manifold and have all been exhaustively and eloquently described by others.
 Have a closer look at my ESSENTIAL READING page, this post by Zellviren is particularly relevant.

-In addition, the one thing that caused me to quit more than anything else can be summed up by saying: "GOGOGO"!
+In addition, the one thing that caused me to quit more than anything else can be summed up by saying: "GOGOGO!"
 Rushing through mindless content, fast-paced action, requiring ultra-fast reflexes (twitch) and basically instant gratification and speed above all simply do not appeal to me.
-I enjoyed the slower, more tactical approach of vanilla and The Burning Crusade where one false move could basically mean a wipe for ones group and where 5-player content (at any level) was seen as an alternative to raiding and not a mere stepping stone on the way.
+I enjoyed the slower, more tactical approach of classic WoW and The Burning Crusade where one false move could basically mean a wipe for one's group and where 5-player content (at any level) was seen as an alternative to raiding and not a mere stepping stone on the way.
 Designated pullers and pull spots, group composition based on class and skill and most importantly a strong community where ones reputation truly mattered – I cannot find any of this any more anywhere in World of Warcraft.